1

 }

-// SAFETY: Sending a BfSharedMutex to another thread transfers ownership of the
+// SAFETY: Sending a BfSharedMutex to another thread transfers ownership of this

 /// The busy and forbidden flags used to implement the protocol.